martinstarkov/ecs/README.md

 ## Manager utility functions

-As copying entity handles does not create new entities, copying all of an entity's components to a new entity can be done via the manager:
+As copying entity handles does not create new entities, copying all of an entity's components to a new entity can be done via the manager.
+Note that the `CopyEntity()` function creates a new manager entity inside of itself, therefore a `manager.Refresh()` must be called afterward for the entity to be detected.

 ```c++
 auto new_entity = manager.CopyEntity(entity);